9000BC - 500AD

 We finally got a road to Sanna in 1925 - the women of Sanna and Plocaig led the campaign and petitioned Queen Mary.
 Before the road was built, goods for the village were carried all the way from Achnaha, and coffins had to be carried that way too.

-A resident of Sanna you may have heard of is the photographer and writer MEM Donaldson.
-She travelled extensively through Scotland, and her work shows everyday lives of Ardnamurchan residents of the time.
 Now a private dwelling, photographer and writer MEM Donaldson lived at Sanna Bheag, a dwelling built with local materials and labour.
 A fire in 1947 damaged the building, the cause of which is still a mystery.
 Thankfully, MEM Donaldson’s work survived the fire, and remains an archive that captures her experience of life in the 20th century Highlands.
 You can find out more about her life here: https://www.highlifehighland.com/inverness-museum-and-art-gallery/m-e-m-donaldson/

 The writer Alasdair MacLean writes about his childhood on the family croft at Sanna in his book, Night Falls on Ardnamurchan.
 It details the daily tasks of life crofting in Sanna, and gives an insight into crofting life at the time.